Sneako: Anti-LGBTQ+

+Antisemitism

-In July 2023, in a livestream with Nick Fuentes and other right-wing extremists, Sneako disputed Matt Walsh's claim that "transgenderism" was created by the Nazis, instead claiming it was a Jewish invention.
-He has refused to call Adolf Hitler "evil", wrote on X that people should not “bash” Hitler for killing Jewish people and wished him a happy birthday, and (talking about roleplay) said "I'll be the Nazi and I'll shove you in the oven like a dirty Jew."
+Sneako has refused to call Hitler "evil", wrote on X that people should not "bash" Hitler for killing Jewish people and wished him a happy birthday, and (talking about roleplay) said "I'll be the Nazi and I'll shove you in the oven like a dirty Jew."

-Since April 2025, Sneako has also routinely made Hinduphobic and racist anti-Indian content a part of his videos and live streams.
-He has belittled Hinduism as a 'pagan religion' in his live-streams, describing Islam as a superior alternative.
-On his trip to Saudi Arabia in April 2025 as a part of the Islamic Hajj, Sneako said while live-streaming on his account, 'it [Saudi Arabia] smells great because you don't have Hindus pooping in the streets here', mocking the open defecation problem which once persisted in India.
+Political activism

-He has expressed disillusionment with electoral politics following the failure of Bernie Sanders’s 2016 presidential campaign, stating by 2020 that voting "doesn't matter anymore".
+Sneako expressed disillusionment with electoral politics following the failure of Bernie Sanders's 2016 presidential campaign, stating by 2020 that voting "doesn't matter anymore".

 He was involved in Kanye West's 2024 presidential campaign, where he collaborated with Fuentes to produce social media content.
-During an appearance at the America First Political Action Conference, Sneako predicted that Fuentes would one day become president of the United States.
+During an appearance at the America First Political Action Conference, Sneako predicted that Fuentes would one day become the president of the United States.

-In June 2025, Sneako tweeted "I endorse Zohran Mamdani for NYC mayor," citing Mamdani's stance as "the only non-Zionist candidate" and stating that "people are tired of the Zionism".
-Following Mamdani's reported win, he tweeted: "Zohran won because everyone is sick of Zionists."
-His comments drew criticism from author Douglas Murray on Sky News Australia, who argued that such statements reflected anti-Israel sentiment and questioned their relevance to a mayoral campaign.

-In the same month, he conducted an interview with New York City Mayor Eric Adams at Gracie Mansion.
+In June 2025, he conducted an interview with New York City mayor Eric Adams at Gracie Mansion.

+Personal life

+Sneako was born in New York City into a family with Haitian and Filipino ancestry, and speaks French at a conversational level.
+In 2023, he moved to Miami, Florida, and converted to Islam.